realworldocaml/book/en/concurrent-programming-with-async.md

 ## Working with system threads

-OCaml does have built-in support for true system threads, _i.e._, kernel-level threads that can be interleaved at any time with each other.
+OCaml does have built-in support for true system threads, _i.e._, kernel-level threads whose interleaving is controlled by the kernel.
 We discussed in the beginning of the chapter why Async is generally a better choice than system threads, but even if you mostly use Async, OCaml's system threads are sometimes necessary, and it's worth understanding them.

 The most surprising aspect of OCaml's system threads is that they don't afford you any access to physical parallelism on the machine.